VRCurassow

 In October, announced cooperation with WinAir.

 In February 2008 had many delays caused by mechanical problems and had to comply with Directie Luchtvaart to present a step-plan on how to improve maintenance.
-This was triggered by questions by Mirna Godett (yes, she's still around!) after a DAE aircraft had landed on one mengine.
+This was triggered by questions by Mirna Godett (yes, she was still around!) after a DAE aircraft had landed on one engine.
 Little does she know... but we knew that already.
 An investigation left DAE in the clear.

 Delta Airlines

 One of the larger USA airlines; opened a line Atlanta-Curaçao some years ago, but stopped operations.
-According to reports, Delta is as good as bankrupt (November 2006).
+According to reports, Delta is as good as bankrupt (November 2006) - they're still flying, though.

 Resumed weekly Atlanta-CUR in December 2007.